-Both ASP treatments and HCP treatments effectively limited changes to solar radiation and stream temperature increases.
+Both ASP treatments and HCP treatments were effective in preventing changes to solar radiation and stream temperature increases due to thinning treatments.
 Both warmer temperatures and reduced effective shade were observed in streams in the Pre-ASP treatment.
+While effective observed stream temperature relative to other variables such as elevation and stream stage (Miralha et al. 2023).
 Stream temperatures were more affected by season with the greatest effects of thinning observed during the summer and fall for all treatment types.

 A modelling approach was used to compare reference areas and treated areas.
 Modelled stream temperature results suggested that ASP treatments were not significantly different from unharvested reference sites in the first year after harvest.
 In the first year after harvest, results indicated that maximum stream temperatures in the HCP treatments were greater than reference treatments in fall (+0.3 C), spring ( + 1.4 C), and summer (+0.5 C).
 Pre-ASP treatment maximum stream temperatures were greater than reference treatments in fall (+1.6 C), spring (+ 1.3 C), and summer (+0.6 C)(Figure 2).
-These differences were greatly reduced in the 2nd year post-harvest, and the PRE-ASP treatment in the fall was the only stream temperature that differed significantly from reference site temperature (Figure 2).
+These differences were greatly reduced in the $2^{nd}$ year post-harvest, and the PRE-ASP treatment in the fall was the only stream temperature that differed significantly from reference site temperature (Figure 2).